sstelfox/stelfox.net/content/blog/2012-08-08-security-through-obesity.md

 User.first(:username => 'admin').check_password('admin')
 ```

-One of the key ways this separation increases the security of real users's
+One of the key ways this separation increases the security of real users hashes
-hashes is by having a large number of fake hashes in the hash table that the
+is by having a large number of fake hashes in the hash table that the attackers
-attackers will have to crack at the same time.
-As a bonus I've written a module
+will have to crack at the same time.
+As a bonus I've written a module to handle
-to handle just that for the code I've already provided.
-Once again this is
+just that for the code I've already provided.
+Once again this is licensed under
-licensed under the MIT license and should not be considered production ready.
+the MIT license and should not be considered production ready.

 ```ruby
 # This is the code above, you can also include everything below